Guides

 How long does it take to write a visual novel?

-A short visual novel with one route and two endings can be written in two to four weeks of focused effort.
-A multi-route project with full branching typically takes three to six months for the script alone, before art and production.
+A short visual novel with one story and two endings can be written in two to four weeks of focused effort.
+A multi-story project with full branching typically takes three to six months for the script alone, before art and production.
 Scope is the primary variable.

 Do I need programming skills to make a visual novel?